 Are intrusive thoughts normal or not?

 Now imagine you’re lying in bed when murderous, violently sexual, or discriminatory thoughts pop into your head.
 These are unbidden, unwanted, and in complete opposition to your values.
 Are you responsible for what has fallen into your mind?
+Do intrusive thoughts about murder make you a murderer?
 Are intrusive thoughts normal or not?

 If you make these thoughts public, perhaps tweeting in horror about them, you will quickly discover you are held responsible and will be punished.
 The Twittersphere will descend, claiming you are unfit to work and live in human society.
 People will learn never to speak of having such thoughts.